Law and Politics Course

 Research Interests

-The two graduate students majoring in social security law in the doctoral program are working adults.
-They are working on their doctoral dissertations while empolyed.
-One graduate student’s research theme is the systematization of a framework to guarantee the rights of the elderly, including an adult guardianship system and a project for supporting independence in daily living.
-Another graduate student is researching the role of administrative planning in social security and social welfare.
-Both of these research themes are of great importance in Japan’s super-aging society, and we look forward to the development of their research in the future.
+Two graduate students majoring in social security law in the doctoral program are working adults.
+They are working on doctoral dissertations while employed.
+One graduate student’s research theme is the systematization of a framework to guarantee the rights of older adults, including an adult guardianship system and a project to support independence in daily living.
+Another graduate student is researching the role of administrative planning in social security and welfare.
+Both research themes are of great importance to Japan’s super-aging society, and we look forward to the development of their research in the future.